Snow-11y/Astralis/src/main/java/stellar/snow/astralis/engine/render/README.md

 3. **Predictability:** Kirino's FSM is obviously correct
    - **Our solution:** Stability validator catches bugs

+> [!IMPORTANT]
+> the comparison to kirino Will ne replaced with other mods once the mod's upgrade to fabric and newer MC!
 ### What We Do Better

 1. **Performance:** 10-100x faster resource access